-A significant obstacle for heart attack patients to overcome on their path to better health is that the injured heart tissue repairs after the episode as scar tissue, similar to wounds in the skin, leaving some patients with permanently weakened hearts.
+A significant obstacle for heart attack patients to overcome on their path to better health is that the injured muscle repairs after the episode as scar tissue, similar to wounds in the skin, leaving some patients with permanently weakened hearts.
 But researchers at Rush are working on a promising solution to this dire health problem — a therapy using nanoparticles that have shown in early testing to help regenerate heart tissue and reduce scarring from heart attacks.

 "At a time where too many people are doubting scientists and health care professionals, we find a great deal to be hopeful about in this research," said Joel M. Friedman, president of the Alvin H. Baum Family Fund, an organization supporting healthier, more equitable and peaceful communities in the Chicago area.
 "This challenging aspect of heart disease has long been considered incurable.
 We believe in the researchers and feel confident that with support they can make this idea a reality."